 The facts on the ground are that despite the various forays into expanding the international and local commercialisation the music of Trinidad and Tobago by the State, product development and intellectual property exploitation have not moved significantly even as the business models that define these sectors globally are going through significant changes.
 CreativeTT and specifically MusicTT, only recently energised with a board, ventured to SXSW Music Conference in March 2015 to gather information; hosted workshops in songwriting and production, making a music video and the business of music publishing; and started anew a strategic plan for the industry.

 MusicTT chair John Arnold noted that the company was “focussing on capacity building for the industry.”
 What they did not do was act as the effective conduit between the government and the creative stakeholders as they are supposed to, so as to ensure that an enabling environment is achieved for the positive results of songwriting, video and publishing to be fairly and commercially achieved.
-Despite MusicTT-driven stakeholder consultations in August, which spoke to issues affecting the music business environment locally, the draft policy on broadcast is still devoid of any mention of local content quotas, enforcement of the Copyright Act in relation to music piracy is seemingly abandoned, and the draft National Cultural Policy still has not been promulgated.
+Despite MusicTT-driven stakeholder consultations in August, which spoke to issues affecting the music business environment locally, the draft Broadcast Code is still devoid of any mention of local content quotas, as is the existing Broadcast policy, payola restriction is still not legally regulated, enforcement of the Copyright Act in relation to music piracy is seemingly abandoned, and the draft National Cultural Policy still has not been promulgated.
 New government, same old stories.

 New artists’ breakthroughs to markets have been stymied by the continual “de-commercialising” of the music by the artists themselves who consider the landscape hostile to market forces, and opt for giving their music away, much like a calling card, for the potential to be invited to generate live music fees and royalties at public performance showcases, fêtes and concerts.
 Unsuccessful attempts were made to get a comment from COTT CEO Josh Rudder on the impact of this changing landscape on music royalty collection and distribution.
 Local music sales website TrinidadTunes.com went offline, iTunes had a smaller number and less diverse palette of local acts and, if not for the compilation by overseas labels like VP Records, soca on disc or digital download would be a memory.
 Speaking of compilations, T&T is losing out to foreign compilers in a lucrative niche in the record business.
 Cree Records compiled Nappy Mayers, and Cultures of Soul Records compiled Wildfire, Defosto, Hamilton Brothers, Patti Charles, Mastro and others.
 Ozy Merrique Jr.’s compilations are distributed old school, direct sales, with limited to no impact.
 We need to step in another direction.